 It’s important to remember that the ASA considers not only the content of an ad, but also the context in which it appears and ads should never present an unhealthy body image as aspirational.

-Although ads that portray unhealthy body ideals should be avoided in general, research by advertising think tank Credos shows that this is an issue of particular concern to both young women and young men.
+Although ads that portray unhealthy body ideals should be avoided in general, research by advertising think tank Credos has shown that this is an issue of particular concern to both young women and young men.
 Advertisers should therefore take particular care with ads that depict or target these groups, to ensure that they’re socially responsible.

 For more, see our guidance on Body Image and if you’d like a view on whether your non-broadcast advertising is treading the right line, go ahead and contact our Copy Advice team for fast and free advice.